symblai/symbl-docs/integrations/integrations-intro.md

 ---

-Symbl provides integrations with native applications and SDKs and supports out-of-the-box as well as custom Conversation Intelligence capabilities that suits your business requirement.
+Symbl provides integrations with native applications and SDKs and supports Conversation Intelligence capabilities that suits your business requirement.

 &nbsp;
-<button class="button button1"><a href="/docs/integrations/agora-sdk-plugin">See all Integrations</a></button><br/>
+<button class="button button1"><a href="/integrations/agora-sdk-plugin">Symbl-Agora Marketplace Extension</a></button><br/>

 &nbsp;
 &nbsp;